altineller/fximu/QUICK.md

 sudo apt install socat -y
 ```

+> Due to a bug in rosserial\_phyton in ROS noetic, the device does not disconnect properly, instead it times out, and disconnects after 20 second.
+The bug in rosserial\_phyton has been fixed, and will be distributed with the next ros update, but until then, if you are using noetic use the latest version of SerialClient.py from [roserial_python](https://github.com/ros-drivers/rosserial/blob/noetic-devel/rosserial_python/src/rosserial_python/SerialClient.py)

 #### FXIMU package

 FXIMU does not need a driver, or additional software to connect to ROS, however launch and configuration files are presented in a package for convenience to the user.